jensprog/1dv610-L2/docs/Reflections.md

 When I created the table of different methods and used some of the principles from chapter 3, I realized that I mostly found things that I could do better.
 Better method names, branching the methods into multiple smaller methods etc. One thing I've learned is that it is easier to create a method if you write the methods responsibilies beforehand, if you just keep everything in your head and then start implementing, often the method will do more than 1 thing.
 Of course as a beginner, Co-pilot will help adding functionality/validation etc in methods as well and it might seem fine to begin with, but after a while when really analyzing the method, you can see that you could make it more understandable.
 Which is good, that I can see that something can be better than it is.

 One thing I will say that I don't really agree with, and that's a part of why I kept the method as is.
 The convert-method of TemperatureConverter and SpeedConverter (linked in the table above) is full of nested if-statements, if I would ask the Robert C. Martin about it, he would've said that it does more than one thing.
 I can understand that point of view, but also it does only one thing in my opinion since it does convert different temperature & speed units.
 I would agree with the readability and understandability aspect of using multiple methods for each unit conversion, but from a "Do one thing" perspective I think you can argue that my implemenation does one thing.

+## Reflection Code Quality

+When I focused on the principles of the book, I created something and immedialty think about if the naming is good or not, if the method is doing too much etc. Of course my module is still a work in progress and those principles could be better implemented in my current codebase.
+But when reflecting over my current codebase I notice areas of improvement, something I have not thought of before and I believe that I've grown as a developer when I can see things that could be improved.

+For the most part I think I've done a ok job regarding **A Method Should Do One Thing and Do It Well**.
+My methods are not perfect and can still accomplish this principle better.
+I have followed the principle **Use Searchable Names** quite well, no class, method, variable is defined by a few letters.
+I believe I've also accomplished the nouns and verbs when creating both classes and methods, even though some class names might be on the longer side and could be refactored.

+I have thought about the story in chapter 3, page 34 **Small!** when the author visited his friend Kent, he reviewed his code and saw that each method was between 2-4 lines long.
+I thought of trying to make that happen in my module, at the moment of writing this reflection, I have not refactored my methods trying to achieve this principle.

+I used **Switch Statements** in one of my classes, multiple private boolean methods checking if a certain input is of a certain unit converter.
+When creating those methods they were between 5-7 lines of code each, which is not that bad in this case.
+So I thought I would keep them since they did not become 20+ lines long (like some of my if-statements).

+Something I have done a good job with is **Prefer Exceptions to Returning Error Codes**.
+None of my methods returns any error codes and most of them throws exceptions.

+I am using some try-catch blocks in my converter methods and according to the book those are ugly and should be extracted to separate methods.

+I do critisize myself a lot, have high expectations.
+Overall I do think I've done a good job but I see a lot of areas to improve to better follow the chapters we've read so far.